avvinci/cp/README.md

 # cp
-Algorithim implementaion and solutions to codechef and codeforces problems.
+Algorithmic implementation and solutions to codechef and codeforces problems.